Remove Stains From Granite With The Official Granite Stain Removal Guide

 Clean the area with mild soap and water, rinsing several times.
 Then dry with a soft cloth and repeat if needed.

-How to use a poultice for stain removal
+How to use a poultice to remove stains from granite

 Some stains require are so strong or “set in” that they require removal using a poultice.
 A poultice consists of a cleaning agent combined with a stain absorbing agent.
 The two recommended agents are mixed to form a paste.
 The paste is applied to the granite stain and allowed to dry for 24 – 48 hours.